Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 #### **Results**

 We tried two different approaches : one with 2 passes per W tilde updated, one with 5 passes per W tilde updated (i.e. `m=2` or `m=5`).
-As there is no proper theory of what could be the best learning rate in SVRG research paper, we tried different learning rates.
-Here are the results :
+As there is no proper theory of what could be the best learning rate in SVRG research paper, we tried different learning rates and took the best ones.

-Here are the loss values :
+Here are the loss value graphs :

 <img src="../data/SVRG_SGD_convergence_rate.png" alt="alt text" width="100%" height="100%" title="SGD approximation (MSE = 3.23104e-05)">

 *'sin_SVRG.dat'* has been set up with 2 passes, *'sin_SVRG_5.dat'* with 5 ones.
 Learning rate was 0.25 for SVRG and 0.1 for SGD.
 But we didn't perform any learning rate decay for SGD.
-After 40 epochs, the loss values were quite close, but there is a lot of unstability for SVRG after a few epochs.
+After 40 epochs, the loss values were quite close between the 2 SVRG algorithms, but there is a lot of unstability for both SVRG after a few epochs.
+SGD was better in this case.
 Two main reasons could explain why SVRG didn't perform well :

 - We **roughly** selected different learning rates , but we didn't try all the possible learning rates between 0.20 and 0.25 for example.